 The Risk Reduction Framework may help employers ensure appropriate adjustments are made to mitigate the risk of COVID-19 in high risk NHS staff.
 Employers will need to take into considerations local circumstances and other structural factors when making decisions in consultation with their staff.
-Some suggestions for high risk staff include a redeployment to lower risk environments.
+This may include redeployment of those deemed at highest risk of adverse outcomes such as redeployment to lower risk environments.
 In the acute sector, as the NHS begins to focus on the development of green (COVID-19 negative clinical pathways) and blue (potential COVID-19 patient pathways) pathways, organisations will find that potential redeployment opportunities to green pathways will exist either within or across organisations and therefore where an organisation cannot redeploy staff within an organisation, it should consider redeployment across the health system.
 In primary care, roles which are not directly patient facing are emerging and could be used as redeployment opportunities, or measures such as avoiding direct contact in hot hubs might be appropriate precautions.
 In the community, higher levels of testing within nursing homes and community settings will identify areas of lower occupational risk.
-Managers may also consider referral to occupational health for assessment of risk factors such as blood pressure control and psychological support.
+Managers may also consider referral to occupational health for further assessment of risk factors related to underlying health conditions and their management and for psychological support.
+Staff should also be able to access occupational health, on a self-referral basis.
+Occupational Health services should include an accredited specialist in occupational medicine.

 There is an urgent need for a greater level of understanding as to why workers, and indeed patients including those from a BAME background, appear to have a disproportionately increased morbidity and mortality from COVID-19 infection.
 A significant research and audit programme is also currently underway.
 This is the first attempt to create such a Risk Reduction Framework with currently available evidence and the Tool will be reviewed and updated in light of any evidence.
+It is however important to acknowledge is this area is continuously evolving and this framework provides a baseline but remains fluid.